 For more copyright news, click here.

 CBS, based in New York, sued Burbank, California-based Walt Disney Co.
-(DIS)’s ABC in May, alleging that “The Glass House” infringed on its own reality series, in which a group of contestants spend months secluded in a house, evicting one another on camera.
+(DIS:US)’s ABC in May, alleging that “The Glass House” infringed on its own reality series, in which a group of contestants spend months secluded in a house, evicting one another on camera.

 CBS filed a notice of voluntary dismissal in federal court in Los Angeles yesterday.
 The broadcaster said in a statement that it reserved the right to re-file its claim.